Hashir-Z/ECommerce-CMS/README.md

 	  • List of items low on stock
 	  • Average Sale Amount of a specific product, i.e, average buy rate by the customers
-	  • Know how long your stock will last in the Advanced Analytics menu -> Average Sale Amount ◆ Pretty Colors
+	  • Know how long your stock will last in the Advanced Analytics menu -> Average Sale Amount ◆ Generation of sale reports for specific day, month, or year ◆ Edit Item Details.
+	◆ Pretty Colors

-➍ Extensive Error Handling to ensure user does not encounter any bugs
+➍ Extensive Error Handling to ensure user does not encounter any bugs ➎ File handling that stores all data for report generation

 ```
 ### Challenges I Made For Myself ###
 	➊ Main should only call only ONE function, and do nothing else